Justin Turner Player Props: Red Sox vs. Orioles

-The Boston Red Sox and Justin Turner, who went 2-for-4 with an RBI last time in action, take on Dean Kremer and the Baltimore Orioles at Fenway Park, Saturday at 4:10 PM ET.
+After going 2-for-4 with a double in his most recent game, Justin Turner and the Boston Red Sox take on the Baltimore Orioles (who will hand the ball to Cole Irvin) at 1:35 PM ET on Sunday.

-In his most recent appearance, he strung together two hits (going 2-for-4 with an RBI) against the Orioles.
+He strung together two hits (going 2-for-4 with a double) in his most recent game against the Orioles.

 Justin Turner Game Info & Props vs. the Orioles